tmtk75/tmtk75.github.io/_posts/2012-07-03-visitor_pattern_in_generics.md

 title: visitor pattern in generics of Java
 creation-date: 2012-07-03 10:30:21
 ---
+Make an visitor interface for an type, Entity.
+It has two generics types for return-type and optional parameter type.

     interface EntityVisitor<T, K> {
         T visit(Entity unknown, K args);